 - Recruit students from diverse academic, geographical, racial, and ethnic origins. - 2.
-Enact a curriculum for medical students that: - (a) is strongly influenced by the focus of educating primary care physicians. - (b) considers the understanding of human behavior and social processes, as well as the biological sciences, as basic to medicine. - (c) is located, to the extent possible, in communities that closely approximate the environments in which students, as physicians, will ultimately provide health care. - (d) considers the needs of the population which its students will ultimately serve. - (e) emphasizes medicine as a helping profession as well as an applied science. - (f) fosters student responsibility for self-learning, peer evaluation, interactive professional discussion, and decision making in groups of health professionals. - (g) results in the preparation of graduates to enter and complete graduate medical education. - (h) can be evaluated in terms of its intended accomplishments. - can be modified based on assessment of its effectiveness. - emphasizes preventive and health maintenance services in clinical practice. - Provide oversight to integrated and affiliated community residency and fellowship programs that stress goals similar to those of the medical student curriculum. - Promote and support graduate student and postgraduate programs in the disciplines basic to medicine. - Provide programs whereby physicians and other health professionals can acquire the conceptual background and skills in instruction, educational planning, evaluation, research, and administration needed to function as effective faculty members. - Conduct patient care programs that encourage and foster continued clinical excellence by the faculty and that provide students with examples of quality-evaluated and cost-effective patient care. - Sponsor, organize, and evaluate continuing education programs in medically related fields of biological, behavioral, so-

-- cial, educational, and clinical sciences to assist practicing physicians and other health professionals in pursuing lifelong learning objectives, often by collaborating with community organizations and physicians. - Collaborate with other colleges in providing educational programs and experiences that would expand the scope of health professions education in the University.
+Enact a curriculum for medical students that: - (a) is strongly influenced by the focus of educating primary care physicians. - (b) utilizes the biopsychosocial model of medicine. - (c) is located, to the extent possible, in communities that closely approximate the environments in which students, as physicians, will ultimately provide health care. - (d) considers the needs of the population which its students will ultimately serve. - (e) emphasizes medicine as a helping profession as well as an applied science. - (f) fosters student responsibility for self-learning, peer evaluation, interactive professional discussion, and decision making in groups of health professionals. - (g) results in the preparation of graduates to enter and complete graduate medical education. - (h) can be evaluated in terms of its intended outcomes. - (I) can be modified based on assessment of its effectiveness - emphasizes preventive and health maintenance services in clinical practice. - Provide oversight to integrated and affiliated community residency and fellowship programs that stress goals similar to those of the medical student curriculum. - Promote and support graduate student and postgraduate programs in the disciplines basic to medicine. - Provide programs whereby physicians and other health professionals can acquire the conceptual background and skills in instruction, educational planning, evaluation, research, and administration needed to function as effective faculty members. - Conduct patient care programs that encourage and foster continued clinical excellence by the faculty and that provide students with examples of quality-evaluated and cost-effective patient care. - 7.
+Sponsor, organize, and evaluate continuing education programs in medically related fields of biological, behavioral, social, educational, and clinical sciences to assist practicing physicians and other health professionals in pursuing lifelong learning objectives, often by collaborating with community organizations and physicians. - Collaborate with other colleges in providing educational programs and experiences that would expand the scope of health professions education in the University.